vidit04/Deep-Learning-for-Online-Defect-Detection-in-a-Ceramic-Tape-Casting-Process/README.md

 ## 2. Aims & Objectives

-Aim of my thesis is to develop a Neural Network algorithm for pattern recognition in ceramic tape reflected mode images based on category of defect.
-Category of defect in Ceramic tape images includes
+To develop a Neural Network algorithm for pattern recognition in ceramic tape reflected mode images based on category of defect.
+Category of defect in ceramic tape images includes
 * No Defect
 * Small Defect
 * Strips